mocker-nicholas/yelpCamp/README.txt

         iv. do the same thing with your campground.
 We need the campground to be accessible on the front end to make our calls to the mapbox gl js library.
 Declare it as a variable on the backend, and turn it into a JSON object so it is readable on the front end.
+    f.
+Add map popup
+        i. in your public js file for the map, use the setpopup() method
+26. Cluster Mapbox
+    a.
+Set your access token in public JS file, then, instatiate a new map.
+    b.
+Use map.on('load'), set your campgrounds to the data option
+        - youll have to turn your campgrounds into an object with a "features" key, because that is what mapbox expects
+    c.
+You can now play around with the methods mapbox has available.
+Decide circle, colors size, border, text
+        - Tell mapbox what text to display in circles
+        - decide when camps cluster or not
+27. Adding popups to our map markers
+    a.
+We want to add camp information to our cluster map.
+Each individual dot should have the camp info
+    b.
+Mapbox expects your data to have a features object, and each feature has an object for properties, and geometry
+    c.
+To make an object like that on our campground schema, we can add a virtual

+const campground = <%-JSON.stringify(campground)%>